1989chenguo/CloudComputingLabs/Lab1/README.md

 ### 2.2 Some useful resources

 If you have no idea about what algorithms can be used to solve Sudoku puzzles, we suggest you read [this](https://rafal.io/posts/solving-sudoku-with-dancing-links.html).
-To simplify your work, we have provided an simple [implementation](src/Sudoku/) of 4 Sudoku solving algorithms (some are slow, some are fast), but without using multiple threads/processes.
+To simplify your work, we have provided a simple [implementation](src/Sudoku/) of 4 Sudoku solving algorithms (some are slow, some are fast), but without using multiple threads/processes.
 The two files *test1* and *test1000* contain many puzzles for you to test.

 Of course, you are always encouraged (not mandatory) to implement those algorithms by yourselves and even your own algorithms (if you have time).